jkocsis3/Tanis/README.md

 Once these were built and tested, it was time to get ROS running on the car.
 I was able to find some guides for installing ROS Kinetic Kame on a raspberryPi, and I was able to update the guide to install ROS Lunar loggerhead.

 ### TODO list
-- Hardware out layer (Needs testing with ROS)
+- Hardware out layer
     - Steering (Done)
     - Vehicle Movement (Done)
+    - Tested with ROS (PASS)
 - ROS
     - messages and services, allows all nodes to communicate.
+(Working)
 - Hardware in layer
     - image capture from camera at 10hz.
 Adjustable based on performance.
 - Control Layer